Search

 The more you focus just on sounds, the more you’ll explore powerful dimensions of your memory.

-This auditory focus will make a huge difference – especially in connection with the video I’ve created for you on mining your autobiographical memory for more Memory Palaces.
-(Coming soon.
-Make sure you’re subscribed to this blog and complete these episodic memory exercises in the meantime)
+Especially in connection with the tutorial I’ve created for you on mining your autobiographical memory for more Memory Palaces.
+It works nicely in combination with these episodic memory exercises.

 #2: The “What do you feel?”
 Exercise